Coronavirus Job Retention Scheme (CJRS)

 FAQs about the Job Retention Scheme

 - When does it start?
 Straight away and claims can be backdated to 1 March 2020 for as long as the employee hasn’t worked for you.
-HMRC are working urgently to set up a system to pay these grants.
-We expect the first grants to be paid within weeks, and they’re aiming to get it done before the end of April.
+HMRC has set up an online portal to pay these grants and payments have been made for claims submitted.

 - How much can I claim back? – the lower of 80% of the wages cost or £2,500 per employee per month.

 - Can I make up their wages with the remaining 20%?
 Yes

 - I made someone redundant before the scheme was introduced.
 Can I now use this scheme?
 Yes.
 As long as the employee hasn’t worked for you then you can reinstate them and use this scheme.

 - I don’t want to furlough someone completely as need them to do 40% of their hours.
 Can I still use the scheme? – NO. The employee has to stop working in the business completely.

 - How will I make a claim?
 HMRC have set up a portal to administer the system which can be accessed here.